tiepdotme/marabesi.com/_posts/2016-04-04-continuous-php.md

 project ([https://github.com/marabesi/use-case-management](https://github.com/marabesi/use-case-management){:target="_blank"})
 which consist of a simple PHPUnit test suit.

-To follow this post you need to have :
+To follow this post you need to have:

 1. You must have a Github account
 2. You must have a project with PHPUnit tests